Markdown and LaTeX#

 Albert Einstein

-For manual line break, use
+For a manual line break, use:

 <br />